 5.We are disconnected from a faith system that would direct us to the need of marriage.
 Many of us went to church when we were younger, you know, because our parents forced us to wear scratchy panty-hose or clip-on ties as they scurried us out the door on Sunday mornings.
 There was some curriculum with illustrated Bible figures that we may have paid attention to but was lacking any true depth for us to have a working knowledge of a Biblical worldview.
 Or we may have visited church because of a cute guy/girl in a prayer group invited us and heck, there were powdered doughnuts!
 But we took the doughnuts and the orange juice and never came back.
 Our worldview never meshed with a Christian one, explaining that sex is its most enjoyed in marriage.
 We just had some basic semblance that God hates sex (He doesn’t) and wants to kill our joy.

 6.We’re simply not as rooted as other generations or cultures.
 Maybe you could call us the vagabond generation because we certainly can’t boast highly in long-term rooted commitments.
 Studies have shown that millennials switch jobs faster than previous generations.3 Before we go on a rant session, it’s important to remember that there aren’t too many incentives for newer, working generations to stick it out with a company.
 401k’s?
 They’re almost extinct.
-It makes more sense for millennials to gain job skills and then continually transfer to better jobs, climbing the ranks of salary than long-term perks.
-But this line of thinking can potentially transfer over to our personal life as well.
+It makes more sense for millennials to gain job skills and then, continually transfer to better jobs, climbing the ranks of salary more so than long-term perks.
+But this line of thinking can potentially transfer over to our personal lives as well.

 7.We feel like we deserve to have fun.
 There’s certainly nothing new under the sun.
 Old philosophies simply become repackaged with a new name.
 I think we have all heard of YOLO, right?
 (Short for: You Only Live Once.)
 Really, it’s just a return of old ideas like epicureanism4 meshed with other ideologies.
 We only have one life to live, so why not have the most fun possible before we become worm food?
 This is certainly a departure from my grandparent’s generation that had a touch of stoicism5 in their philosophy.
 (Though this is making a comeback in the business world.)
 6 If you go to nursing homes today, you’ll still hear their mantra of “buck up” “don’t let anyone see you cry” and other semi-harsh sentiments.
 With what they faced through the Great Depression and WWII, you can’t blame them completely for their line of thinking.
 But you also can’t blame their children who largely rebelled against their harsh sentiments and decided to reject their “tough as nails” parenting, and in extreme reactionism, decided to coddle their kids.
 With all of this coddling, though, we were not told that life is tough.
 Life isn’t a bed of roses, where we play with play-dough and therapy dogs when our happy bubble is burst.
 Suddenly, marriage doesn’t look too fun from the YOLO paradigm.